vogelito/glacierprotocol/_docs/overview/multi-signature-security.md

 Each signatory is responsible for securing their key in a safe deposit box.
 Signatories should make legal arrangements in advance so their key can be accessed in case of death or incapacitation.
+CryptoGlacier doesn't provide specific procedures to ensure this.

 The most failsafe way to ensure a signatory's agent will have access to a signatory's safe deposit box is to check with the bank.
 Standard estate